yushihui/go.strava/README.md

 	clubs[0].Id == 1

 This will return the club provided when creating the client even though you actually wanted club 1000.

+## This is going to be used by another repo